-Our clinic, which serves thousands of Calgary’s most vulnerable newcomers, is at imminent risk of closure.
+Our clinic, which serves thousands of Calgary’s most vulnerable newcomers, will continue to be opened thanks to public support and other sources of funding.

-For over twenty years the Calgary Refugee Clinic has been a cornerstone in providing comprehensive healthcare to refugees upon arrival to Canada.
+For over twenty years the Calgary Refugee Clinic has been the cornerstone in providing comprehensive healthcare to refugees upon arrival to Canada.

 The clinic has over 2500 active patients with a constant stream of new arrivals.
 Last year alone the clinic provided 25,972 medical and allied health appointments.